AmaarEbrahim/UART-Serial-Terminal-STM32/README.md

 5. Custom scripts to interact with the microcontroller through OpenOCD
 6. Things I have learned while working on the project explained in clear, concise English.

+# Credits
+Big thanks to [OurEmbeddeds](https://ourembeddeds.github.io/).
+I made use of some code from two of their articles: "Armv7 Startup (2) - Linker Script" and "Armv7 Startup" for my linker script and startup file.

 # ARM Header Files
 I am using header files from ARM's CMSIS-Device and Core libraries.
 ST has those header files online in a couple of their GitHub repositories.
 These links take you to the repos I found the header files in:
 1. https://github.com/STMicroelectronics/STM32CubeL0 (Core)